anasm-17/pyjags_windows_docker/README.md

 docker pull anasm17/pyjags_windows
 ```

-2. Place project directories or files under the project folder and run the following command:
+2. Place project directories or files under the project folder and run the following command in the root directory of the project:

 **Windows:**
 ```